mikepfrank/GLaDOS/README.md

 the `TELEGRAM_BOT_TOKEN` environment variable to its access token.
-The Telegram bot is separate from GLaDOS proper (other than in the sense of piggybacking on part of its codebase) and does not require the main GLaDOS server application to be running.
+The Telegram bot is separate from GLaDOS proper (other than in the sense of piggybacking on part of its codebase) and does not require the main GladOS server application to be running.

 ### Test Script ([`test-server.sh`](test-server.sh "test-server.sh file"))